If you are considering the Regenexx stem cell procedure, this article is for you.

-As many of you know, I had a somewhat debilitating knee injury in 2015.
+I had a debilitating knee injury in 2015.
 Three top surgeons and most of the people I know recommended surgery.
-Instead of going under the knife, I’ve decided to explore other possibilities.
+Instead of going under the knife, I decided to explore other possibilities.

-One of my friends sent me a Ted talk on the healing power of the stem cells.
-So, I started digging and found a place in Colorado specializing in regenerative stem cell procedures.
+After some digging, I found a Regenexx Stem Cell place specializing in regenerative stem cell procedures.
 To sum up, the method is to use your own stem cells to regenerate the damaged tissues.

 What Are Stem Cells?